What are my main responsibilities as a Hook A Kid On Golf Coordinator?

 A: The standard five-day clinic schedule for Monday- Thursday with a golf outing to be held on Friday, was developed by PGA Professionals.
 Any alteration of this format should be done only by a PGA Professional and approved by the National Hook A Kid On Golf office.

 What forms must be turned in to the National Hook A Kid On Golf office when my program is complete?

 A: The following forms must be turned in when the program is complete:

 There is no specific guideline, but we encourage you to send pictures, newspaper clippings, and a list of any additional items/awards you may have presented your participants.

 Does my program Instructor have to be NYSCA certified or a PGA Pro?

-Hook A Kid On Golf does not require that the instructor for your program be NYSCA certified or a PGA Pro, however, we do ask that the individual who is chosen to instruct your youngsters has a good understanding of golf and is able to work comfortably with children.
+A: Hook A Kid On Golf does not require that the instructor for your program be a NAYS Coach or a PGA Pro; however, we do ask that the individual who is chosen to instruct your youngsters has a good understanding of golf and is able to work comfortably with children.
 It is important that volunteer coaches are trained to work with children, specifically in the sport of golf.
-The National Youth Coaches Association (NYSCA) is the recommended leader in training coaches in the Hook A Kid On Golf program.
+The NAYS Coach Training & Membership is the recommended leader in training coaches in the Hook A Kid On Golf program.

 What is the Hook A Kid On Golf return policy?